Stop Addressing Emails with “Dear Sir/Madam”

 Nope — they don’t care about who I am.
 They want to convey their message, resume, or sales pitch with the least effort.
 Then, most likely, moving on to the next.

-What do you think that says about your offer, prospectus, business, or “opportunity?”
-This approach indicates you don’t care much about relationships or credibility.
+What does that say about your offer, prospectus, business, or “opportunity?”
+This approach suggests that you don’t place much value on relationships or credibility.
 Instead, you’re throwing anything at the wall to see what sticks.
 Taking a lazy, spammy approach is rarely effective.

 Find a Name and Use It

-Then, some email and address me by name.
+Then, some people email me by name.
 Some use Ms. Kallos or Judith — either way, I know they at least took a moment of their time to understand who they are emailing.
-Then, unfortunately, many go on to do the things that indicate I am just one of many on a list.
+Then, unfortunately, many go on to do the things again that indicate I am just one of many on a list.

 If you do business online or use technology, have you not heard that personalization is everything?
 From generating interest to acquiring new partnerships, one-size-fits-all is ineffective.

 Speaking for myself, I am always impressed when this extra effort is made.
-However, I also can share that I am more apt to read offers or requests from folks who email in a personalized, targeted manner over the mass form spammers who want to copy and paste and hit send (I hit Delete!).
+However, I can also share that I am more likely to read offers or requests from individuals who email in a personalized, targeted manner, rather than from mass form spammers who want to copy and paste and hit send (I hit Delete!).

 Business is About the Little Efforts

-Particularly in business, this little extra email etiquette effort in your business emails goes a long way to impress the other side.
+Particularly in business, this little extra effort in email etiquette in your business emails goes a long way to impress the other side.
 You relay a serious and professional impression primarily because so many do not make these efforts.
 An actual situation where the cream rises to the top.

 What can a business person do if they need help finding a name to address their email specifically?
-If you are serious about being taken seriously, why not pick up your smartphone and ask?
+If you’re serious about being taken seriously, why not pick up the phone and ask?
 You can also email and ask who the best person is to address your inquiry by simply greeting them with a “Hello.”

 Details matter when it comes to business emails of any kind.
-Email is not the best mode for first contact in some situations, so use your discretion.
+Email may not be the best mode for initial contact in certain situations, so use your discretion.

 Make the extra effort to know who you are addressing and address them personally and professionally.
 That’s how you make a first contact that can produce results.